- As low as $497/Night

 About the Area

 Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is in a rural area and on the beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Broadway Grand Prix or Myrtle Beach Sports Center.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions